avig1229/trybe/README.md

 - Ensure Supabase Auth is enabled
 - Check email/password provider is configured
 - Verify redirect URLs in Supabase settings

-**Profile creation fails**
-- Check `profiles` table and policies
-- Verify the trigger script has been run
-- Check browser console for specific error messages

-### Getting Help

-- Check Supabase logs in the dashboard
-- Review browser console for client-side errors
-- Verify all SQL scripts have been run successfully
-- Ensure all environment variables are set correctly

 ---